LcxCausal/Migrate-Nominatim-Database-to-Ubuntu-18.04/Nominatim Database Migration on Ubuntu 18.04.md

 CREATE USER nominatim WITH PASSWORD 'nominatim';
 CREATE DATABASE nominatim;
-GRANR ALL PRIVILEGES ON DATABASE nominatim to nominatim;
+GRANT ALL PRIVILEGES ON DATABASE nominatim to nominatim;
 ALTER USER nominatim WITH SUPERUSER;
 \q
 ```